MightyCall Mobile MightyCall Mobile AppGoogle Play

 Androids update a lot.
 And like Apple-produced products, if you do not keep up to date, your phone can run into all sorts of serious problems.
 Added to this is that these phones may not even have support for older operating systems – even systems which are not that old!

 If your call was dropped, update your system.
-It should be easy to do and should be prominently offered in your phone’s settings.
+It should be easy to do and prominently available in your phone’s settings.

 Your phone is really old

 This is an unfortunate problem.
-Sometimes the failure of support for older systems can run into the problem of a phone being very old and unable to process newer operating systems.
+Sometimes, the failure of support for older systems can lead to a phone being very old and unable to run newer operating systems.
 When this happens, you are stuck with a phone which is increasingly able to do less – and there is no real way to change it.

 Well, here you can’t.
-You can help yourself by deleting things off the phone which take up unnecessary space, allowing your phone to run faster.
+You can help yourself by deleting unnecessary files from your phone, which will help it run faster.
 But you should move all of your important files somewhere safe post-haste, because your old phone may not be long for this world.

 What causes dropped calls on landlines?